 So after much internal debate about what to do, she repeatedly jumped off a table until she miscarried.
 She came close to killing herself in the process, and she rendered herself sterile.

-I remember her face when she finally told me about what she had done, I can never forget it.
+I remember her face when years later she finally told me about what she had done, I can never forget it.
 Seeing her going through all those emotions again made me weak in the knees, and I don’t think she ever told my brothers.

 And at that she was lucky.
 In those days back alley abortions cost far too many women their lives every year.